zijie-tang/Spectrogram_WANGLab/README.md

 ### Open

 - Select a WAVE or MP3 to open; the audio can be mono or stereo.
-- Display the audio signal and the audio spectrogram; the x-axis limits of the signal and spectrogram axes will be synchronized (and will stay synchronized if a zoom or pan is applied on any of the axes).
+- Display the audio signal and the audio spectrogram; the x-axis limits of the signal axes and the spectrogram axes will be synchronized (and will stay synchronized if a zoom or pan is applied on one of them).

 <img src="images/zap_open.gif" width="1000">